 Many users of social media that engage target audiences and share information have reported constructive results (Lewis, 2010; Mergel, 2010).
 However, they have also mentioned several reservations.
-The most important reservation associated with the use of social media is the credibility of both the information shared and its sources.
+The most significant reservation related to the usage of social media is the credibility of both the information shared and its sources.
 Hence, some organizations and people continue to rely on contemporary means of acquiring information and sharing it.
-Some governments may prefer fast means of sending out effective communication, which may eISBN: 978-967-17837-9-5 Kuala Lumpur, Malaysia include using a digital platform.
+Some governments may prefer fast means of sending out effective communication, which may include using a digital platform.
 Nevertheless, these governments have the obligation to cater to their citizens that are still relying on other means of communication such as the newspapers, television and radio station to receive such information.
 A few people regard these old means as the only trusted sources for sharing and obtaining important information.
-In a study conducted by Santana and Wood (2009), the issue of the credibility of information sources was raised as a non-trivial factor that may be responsible for the effective utilization of the information shared on media platforms.
+Santana and Wood (2009) in their study, credibility of information sources was raised as a huge factor that can lead to effective usage of the information that is shared on media platforms.
 Information credibility can be defined as the ability to verify the information shared on selected media platforms.

-Epistemologically, there are three main sources of information, namely, primary, secondary, and tertiary information.
-This categorization is based on the viewpoint of the information provider.
-Primary information includes original materials that are created first without going through interpretation such as posting about an event, diary entries, telephone conversations, and text messages.
+Epistemologically, there are three main sources of information, which are, primary, secondary, and tertiary information.
+This categorization is built on the viewpoint of the information provider.
+Primary information includes unique resources that are created without going through explanation such as posting about an event, diary entries, telephone dialogues, and text messages.
 Secondary information refers to the information recorded in published books, journal articles, commentaries, and biographies.
-This embodies the interpretation and evaluation of primary information.
-Lastly, tertiary information refers to the collection and or a combination of primary and secondary information such as encyclopedias, calendars, and fact books.
-Therefore, information shared on social platforms can be regarded as primary, secondary, or tertiary based on the importance and dynamism attached to the information shared.
+This symbolizes the interpretation and evaluation of primary information.
+Lastly, tertiary information refers to the gathering and or a combination of primary and secondary information such as encyclopedias, calendars, and fact books.
+Therefore, the shared information on social platforms can be regarded as primary, secondary, or tertiary based on the importance and vitality attached to the information shared.

-In recent years, social media and other digital platforms have been increasingly used for responding to emergencies and creating situational awareness such as the occurrence of haze and air pollution (Qu, Huang, Zhang & Zhang, 2011; Starbird & Palen, 2012).
+In recent years, social media and other digital platforms have been increasingly used for responding to crises and forming situational awareness such as the occurrence of haze and air pollution (Qu, Huang, Zhang & Zhang, 2011; Starbird & Palen, 2012).
 Digital media platforms such as WhatsApp, Facebook, and Twitter have been actively solicited in such emergency situations to enable fast information reach to the intended audiences.
 These media platforms are often used in emergency situations including disaster occurrences like hazards, haze, and flood.
 The platforms are also engaged to solicit support and aid for the affected victims.
 Additionally, sometimes they are used to publicize the pictures, names, and addresses of missing persons so that relatives, friends, or anyone else can find them easily and help with reuniting them with their loved ones.